 Instructions

-- Sauté the aromatics: Add more olive oil to the skillet if needed.
-Sauté the minced garlic and sliced onion until fragrant and the onion becomes translucent.
+- Sautรฉ the aromatics: Add more olive oil to the skillet if needed.
+Sautรฉ the minced garlic and sliced onion until fragrant and the onion becomes translucent.1 cup Onion, 1 tablespoon Garlic

 - Add the vegetables: Toss in the julienned carrots, shredded cabbage, green beans, and chopped bok choy.
-Stir-fry the vegetables for 3-4 minutes until they start to soften but still have a bit of crunch.
+Stir-fry the vegetables for 3-4 minutes until they start to soften but still have a bit of crunch.2 cups Carrot, 1 cup Green Beans, 3 cups Cabbage, 3 cups Bok Choy

 - Combine everything: Return the cooked chicken to the pan.

 - Season and serve: Season with black pepper and a squeeze of lemon juice or calamansi juice.
-Garnish with chopped green onions.
+Garnish with chopped green onions.1 teaspoon Black Pepper, ยผ cup Lemon Juice or Calamansi Juice, Green Onions

 - Enjoy: Serve hot and enjoy your savory, flavorful pancit!